hSaria/ChromaTerm/README.md

 When referencing a palette color, prefix it with `b.` for background and `f.` for foreground.

+## PCRE2

+If the `PCRE2` library is present, you can use it instead of Python's `re` engine.
+When present, an option in `ct -h` becomes available.

+While the performance improvement is significant (~2x), the two RegEx engines have a few differences; use this option only if you have a good understanding of their unique features.

+> The default rules work on both engines.

 ## Help

 If you've got any questions or suggestions, please open up an